octarinesec/MAPL/docs/Mongo_Plugin.md

 1) Return values are not supported.
 The complete document is returned.

-2) Comparison with strings that represent numbers with units.
+2) Comparison with strings that represent numbers with units is not supported.

 For example: